joejenett/simply/_posts/2024-04-27-joes-desktop-design-therapy-the-final-product.md

 comments: true
 ---
 <p>
 Yeah.
 I did it again!
-I’m feeling real good about the 3rd version of my desktop and I’m ditching the project (for now anyway).
+I’m feeling real good about the 3rd version of my desktop background and I’m ditching the project (for now anyway).
 Clean.
 Minimal.
 Usable.
 Yay!
-Here’s all three versions if yer interested (the 2nd and 3rd versions are viewable at full resolution):
+Here’s all three versions if yer interested (the 2nd and 3rd versions are viewable at full resolution on desktop):
 </p>
 <ul style="font-family: 'eb_garamondregular',Georgia,Times,serif;font-size:1.2rem;">
 <li><a href="/desk3.html">Version 3</a> <small>(Oh my - updated 04/30/24)</small></li>